NicksterSand/cruciverbinator/README.md

-\*A cruciverbalist is a person who make crossword puzzles
+\*A cruciverbalist is a person who makes crossword puzzles